 5. Ask yourself if the cleaning job will be profitable.

-Sometimes, as janitorial contractors and residential cleaning services, we try sooo hard to compete to get the job that we under price it.
+Sometimes, as janitorial contractors and residential cleaning service providers, we try sooo hard to compete to get the job that we under price it.
 Then once we get the job, we quickly realize that the cost for labor, material, transportation, overhead and mark-up costs, and any other little thing really adds up.
-And our bottom line tells us that we are just about paying the customer the honor of cleaning for them!
+And our bottom line tells us that we’ve PAID THE CUSTOMER for the honor of cleaning for them!

 The key here is to factor in the right price before agreeing to take the job.
-Know your true costs – factoring everything from parking fees, tollway charges, gasoline, specialty products needed, additional labor costs for skilled workers, you name it, everything.
+Know your true costs – factoring everything from parking fees, tollway charges, gasoline, all specialty cleaning supplies and products needed, additional labor costs for skilled workers, you name it, everything.

 So, we gotta ask ourselves serious questions before starting a new job.
 You, of course, may have more or slightly different questions than these.
 But, these 5 things to think about before saying yes to your next job is real.